Soups & Salads

 2 16 oz. bags of frozen veggies of choice

 2 or 3 pieces of Kombu Seaweed (cut into strips – optional )

-Sauté ground beef, drain fat (set small amount aside to sauté your onions) and set beef aside (you can also use ground turkey, chicken, sausage, or a mixture of 2 or more based upon your preference).
+Sauté ground beef, drain fat (set small amount aside to sauté your onions), and set beef aside (you can also use ground turkey, chicken, sausage, or a mixture of two or more based upon your preference).